Configure Data Quality > Orchestrating data enrichment and validations > Advanced objective settings

 Disabled

-Users can submit records with validation errors and the records display error messages.
+Users can't submit records with validation errors.
+The records display error messages after users try to submit records.

 Enabled